daurnimator/lua-http/index.md

 Omits the port if it is the default for the `scheme`.

-### `split_header(str)` <!-- --> {#http.util.split_header}

-Many HTTP headers are specified to be comma seperated elements with optional whitespace.
-This function returns a table with a sequence of these elements.

-The returned table has an `n` field containing the number of elements.

 ### `imf_date(time)` <!-- --> {#http.util.imf_date}

 Returns the time in HTTP preferred date format (See [RFC 7231 section 7.1.1.1](https://tools.ietf.org/html/rfc7231#section-7.1.1.1))